sdsearle/Umbrella/README.md

 The colors used to indicate that the current temperature is "warm" or "cool" are provided in colors.xml.

 # Design notes

 You should have received a detailed design document from your NX resource.
 It explains the implementation in detail.

-If you don't have this information, please reach out to your NX contact directly.
+This [detailed design document](https://drive.google.com/file/d/1wrAapV_RnwK4pQtRnahSOPsAR5OdMdkc/view?usp=sharing) explains the implementation.

+Please review it for details relating to the application design.

 # Using DarkSky API

 In order to use the API, you will need to create an API key, and set it in the `com.nerdery.umbrella.darkskyapikey` variable in the `gradle.properties` file.
 [Dark Sky API](https://darksky.net/dev)

+Still have questions?
+Don't hesitate to reach out to your Talent Advocate for anything you need.